 - F1 or Hybrid means the variety is a cross of different plants, and seeds don’t grow out true.

-Now, let’s dive into 40 of the most outstanding pumpkin cultivars grouped by color and size.
+Now, let’s dive into 40 of the most outstanding types of pumpkins, grouped by color and size.

 Orange pumpkins are classics for carving, and many make good pies, cookies, and baked goods.
 Orange pumpkins even look good just sitting in the right spot, minding their own business.